momentohq/public-dev-docs/docs/develop/sdks-integrations/deploying-javascript-web-sdk.md

 sidebar_class_name: sidebar-item-websdk
 sidebar_label: Web SDK
 title: Momento web SDK for JavaScript in browsers
-description: Get up and running quickly with the Javascript web-sdk for use in browsers connecting to a Momento Cache or Topics services.
+description: Get up and running quickly with the JavaScript web SDK for use in browsers connecting to Momento Cache or Topics services.
 ---

 # Momento web SDK for Javascript in browsers

 Momento provides two JavaScript SDKs; one for Node.js and one for other web applications.
 The two SDKs have identical APIs, so your code will look the same except for `import` statements, but under the hood they are built for optimal performance and compatibility in different JavaScript runtime environments.

 The Node.js SDK is best suited for server-side use cases.
 The Momento web SDK, however, allows developers to write JavaScript code that runs in a browser and communicates directly with Momento services.
 This allows you to avoid the typical overhead of building and operating your own web service to mediate cache or pub/sub calls between the browser and Momento.
-It also means one less hop for your web traffic, so you can get even performance out of your browser application.
-The best of both worlds.
+It also means one less hop for your web traffic, so you can get even better performance out of your browser application.
+The best of both worlds!

 You can also use the web SDK in other non-Node.js JavaScript environments, such as CloudFlare.